-SPEC? g, {i} parameter i is in bin is i=0 and th 0 i entire trace is re 0 and ending v analysis).
-Each followed by a nmand reads the trace data in ASCII form included, only the value of the data in bin he last bin is i=399 (0 i 14 for 15 ban eturned.
-In this case, data is sent continu with the bin 399 (bin 14 or bin 29 for 1 data point is separated by a comma and line-feed (GPIB) or carriage return (RS in using DMA driven host interfaces.
-The i is returned.
-The first d octave analysis and i is omitted, then the ously starting with bin 5 or 30 band octave d the last data point is S232).
-This format is host computer ed to transfer the entire record over the interface should be interrupt driven routines since the data transmission is or have fast data If SPEC? is use latest trace. ed to transfer the entire trace, the returned d data will be from the BVAL? g, i value is either frequency (octa command queries the X value of bin i of a frequency (spectra), a time (time reco ve analysis).
-The first bin is i=0 and the 30 band octave analysis). ord) or a band center SPEB? g ommand reads the Y values of the entire ver the GPIB interface.
-The SPEB? g com interface. - continuing to bir is no separation instead, EOI is as the entire trace record, 2 bytes per bin a 399 (bin 14 or bin 29 for 15 or 30 band of between data points.
-No line-feed follow asserted with the last byte.
-Each data byte.
-The 2 bytes represent the data mat. octave analysis).
-There ws the last data point, point is sent low byte The returned va lues are interpreted as follows: Linear data: Data = (Value/32,768) x full scale (Volts, 180 deg, or ð radians) Log data: Data = (3.0103 x Value)/512 - 114.3914 dB full scale binary transfer, than terminators e SPEB? g command, the host interface i.e. accepting line feeds and carriage r s.
-In addition, the host program must rea s (800 bytes plus the last line feed). eturns as data rather dump is in progress, the analyzer will not display will not update. respond to any other

-If the host program does not start reading the points within 1 second, or pauses for 1 second while reading, the binary dump will be aborted.
+SPEC? g, {i} The SPEC? command reads the trace data in ASCII format from trace g. the parameter i is included, only the value of the data in bin i is returned.
+Th first bin is i=0 and the last bin is i=399 ($0 \le i \le 14$ for 15 band octave analysi and $0 \le i \le 29$ for 30 band octave analysis).
+If the parameter i is omitted, the the entire trace is returned.
+In this case, data is sent continuously startin with bin 0 and ending with the bin 399 (bin 14 or bin 29 for 15 or 30 ban octave analysis).
+Each data point is separated by a comma and the last dat point is followed by a line-feed (GPIB) or carriage return (RS232).
+Thi format is convenient when using DMA driven host interfaces.
+The data point are real numbers. host computer ed to transfer the entire record over the interface should be interrupt driven routines since the data transmission is or have fast data If SPEC? is used to transfer the entire trace, the returned data will be from the latest trace.
+BVAL? g, i The BVAL g, i command queries the X value of bin i of trace g.
+The returned value is either a frequency (spectra), a time (time record) or a band center frequency (octave analysis).
+The first bin is i=0 and the last bin is i=399 (i=14 or i=29 for 15 or 30 band octave analysis).
+SPEB? g The SPEB? g command reads the Y values of the entire trace g da in binary format over the GPIB interface.
+The SPEB? g comma available over the RS232 interface.
+SPEB? g returns the entire trace record, 2 bytes per bin starting with and continuing to bin 399 (bin 14 or bin 29 for 15 or 30 band o analysis).
+There is no separation between data points.
+No line-feed for the last data point, instead, EOI is asserted with the last byte.
+Each point is sent low byte first, then high byte.
+The 2 bytes represent the point in 16 bit 2's complement format.
+The returned va alues are interpreted as follows: Linear data: Data = (Value/32,768) x full scale (Volts, 180 deg, or π radians) Log data: Data = (3.0103 x Value)/512 - 114.3914 dB full scale When using the SPEB? g command, the host interface must be capable of binary transfer, i.e. accepting line feeds and carriage returns as data rather than terminators.
+In addition, the host program must read exactly the correct number of bytes (800 bytes plus the last line feed).
+While a binary dump is in progress, the analyzer will not respond to any other queries and the display will not update. ogram does not start reading the poin 1 second while reading, the binary dur